 Alumni of the University living in and around Tokyo are invited to network with other alumni in the Tokyo area.
-Our Volunteer Alumni Coordinator in Tokyo is Ryann Thomas.
+Our Volunteer Alumni Coordinators in Tokyo are Ryann Thomas and Gary Wang.

 - Details: As with other events, this will be eat and drink at your own cost.